 This blog series begins here.

 In my last blog post, I looked at portfolio balance.
 This post is about funds.
-It’s worth noting that funds are not the only thing you can invest in with a SIPP – you can also invest in corporate property or shares , or, if you have a SIPP with Abundance, you can invest, among other things, in ‘green and social projects’.
+It’s worth noting that funds are not the only thing you can invest in with a SIPP – you can also invest in corporate property, including land, or in shares; or, if you have a SIPP with Abundance, you can invest, among other things, in ‘green and social projects’.
 Funds aren’t necessarily the best option, they’re just an easy place to start.

 To find out more about funds in general, what the different kinds of funds are etc, I recommend the excellent FutureLearn/OU course Finance Fundamentals: Investment Theory and Practice.
 There’s also now a FutureLearn course on Impact Investing.